 Jesus College has a long and rich tradition of church music.
-It is distinctive in maintaining two choirs: the chapel choir, which is made up of boy choristers and adult male singers; and the College choir, formed in 1982, which has female undergraduates for its top line.
-The adult male singers form the ‘back row’ for both choirs.
+It is distinctive in maintaining two choirs: the chapel choir, which is made up of boy choristers and adult singers; and the College choir, formed in 1982, which has female undergraduates for its top line.
+The altos, tenors and basses form the ‘back row’ for both choirs.

-The College choir sings the other two services each week and regularly performs at College feasts, additional services and concerts throughout the United Kingdom and abroad, as well as collaborating with with the charity Songbound, leading singing workshops with children in the slums of Mumbai.
+The College choir sings the other two services each week and regularly performs at College feasts, additional services and concerts throughout the United Kingdom and abroad, as has collaborated with the charity Songbound, leading singing workshops with children in the slums of Mumbai.
 The choir also has a relationship with the Britten Sinfonia and have appeared with the orchestra on a number of occasions throughout the United Kingdom.